monsonite/MINT-Documentation/Chapter4_9_draft.md

 Well the MINT USER DEFINITION is like a magic LEGO block, it can be any size, shape or colour you wish, entirely under your control.
 It will just take a bit of imagination and practice to get used to this new powerful concept.

-In the last chapter we  looked at stack manipulations DUP, DROP, OVER and SWAP.
+In the last chapter we  looked at stack manipulations _DUP_, DROP, OVER and SWAP.

 I showed a snippet of MINT code DUP MULT DOT, that could be used to print out the SQUARE of a number.
 Well we can take this snippet of MINT code and turn it into one of our magic blocks.